The signs were there. We just didn't know what to look for.

 We want to turn "I had no idea" into "I saw it early."
 That means a clean yard, a calmer mind, and a wellness trail you can trust.

-Ludo's story is why InsightScoop exists.
-Every scan, note, and reminder is built so fewer families are caught off guard.
+Ludo joined Ayden's family as an 8-week-old Border Collie-Lab mix in 2016.
+He passed away in November 2025 at 9 years old.
+His story is why InsightScoop exists—every scan, note, and reminder is built so fewer families are caught off guard.

-Pixel carries the mission forward.
-He's our daily reminder to stay curious, watch for the quiet changes, and never stop learning.
+Pixel (rescue adopted 2021) and Kiara (joined January 2026) carry the mission forward.
+They're our daily reminder to stay curious, watch for the quiet changes, and never stop learning.

 Join the mission